logicahealth/eHMP/rdk/product/production/rdk/docs/documenting.md

 You should always create a schema for requests that have a body, such as POST and PUT requests.
 It's also a good idea to make schemas for your responses.

-You can use a tool like [jsonschema.net](http://jsonschema.net) to generate a schema from a JSON object.
+If you have your resource running in a development environment you can generate a schema from your response by calling it with a `spy-for-versioning=true` query parameter.
+Or you can use a tool like [jsonschema.net](http://jsonschema.net) to generate a schema from a JSON object.
 If you use that tool you should probably choose the "Single schema (list validation)" option under Arrays.

 You can put your schemas in `rdk/src/core/api-blueprint/schemas`.